KyleBenson/ride/docs/ARCHITECTURE.md

 # Architecture and Workflow

-See [Architecture and Workflow](docs/ARCHITECTURE.md) for details about how Ride works.

 Here we briefly explain the workflow and how we implemented the architecture.
 Ride's theoretical architecture is as follows: